mendix/docs/content/refguide8/offline-first.md

 Depending on the use-case, more fine-grained synchronization controls might be required.
 Therefore, it is possible to change the download behaviour for an entity.
 You can choose between the following options:

 * **All Objects** — download all objects applying the regular security constraints
-* **By XPath** — only download the objects which match the [XPath Constraints](xpath-constraints) in addition to the regular security constraints (this means all previously synchronized object which does not match the XPath constraint will be removed)
+* **By XPath** — only download the objects which match the [XPath Constraints](xpath-constraints) in addition to the regular security constraints.
+This means all previously synchronized objects that do not match the XPath constraint will be removed.
 * **Nothing (clear data)** — do not download any objects automatically, but do clear the data stored in the database for this entity when performing a synchronization (this can be useful in cases where the objects should only be uploaded, for example a `Feedback` entity)
 * **Nothing (preserve data)** — do not download any objects automatically, and do not clear the data stored in the database for this entity when performing a synchronization  (this can be useful in cases where you want have full control over the synchronization and should be used in combination with the [Synchronize to device](synchronize-to-device) or [Synchronize](synchronize) activity with specific objects selected)